odedNea1/find_words/README.md

 ## Design Decisions and Tradeoffs

 1. **PostgreSQL vs Elasticsearch**
+   - Since fast responses are required, both DBs would require preprocessing and indexing.
-   - Chose PostgreSQL for simplicity and transaction support
+   - Chose PostgreSQL for simplicity and transaction support.
-   - For higher volume scenarios, Elasticsearch would be more suitable
+   - ElasticSearch would be more suitable if we were to introduce other word-matching features that don't require pre-computation.

 2. **Redis Caching**
    - 10-minute TTL for cache entries